Hunter895666/Weather_App/Wheather_App/README.md

+This the Weather app which have 3 functionalities of sign / login / and realtime weather use open weather API using Reactjs,SQl,nodejs.
+For using this first create the database name as authentication and ready to go.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.